Albert Pujols' career in full ... in 10 at-bats

-Albert Pujols has come to the plate more than 12,000 times in his career, a number that is underappreciated: In 2021, if he’s healthy and active, he’s likely to reach the top 10 in baseball history in all-time plate appearances.
+Albert Pujols has come to the plate more than 13,000 times in his career, a number that is underappreciated: He's sixth in AL/NL history in all-time plate appearances.
 That is no small thing: Among all the humans to live on this planet, he experienced the fundamental dream of generations of Americans, to take an at-bat in a Major League game, more than almost any other soul.

 2. Sept.
 21, 2001: The first clutch homer … and the first Stan The Man moment.
 One advantage that Pujols has had throughout his time in St. Louis -- an advantage he of course has contributed to -- is that his teams were always in contention.
-They only finished under .500 once in his 11 years, and he reached the postseason seven times (plus once more with the Angels).
-In a key game in Pittsburgh in the midst of a tight pennant chase with the Houston Astros (a team the Cards would end up battling with constantly for the next half-decade), Pujols came to the plate against former Cardinal Omar Olivares, with the bases loaded and the game tied at 5 in the ninth.
+They only finished under .500 once in his 11 years there, and he reached the postseason seven times (plus once more each with the Angels and Dodgers) with St. Louis on the verge of clinching another postseason berth this year.
+In a key game in Pittsburgh in the midst of a tight pennant chase with the Houston Astros (a team the Cards would end up battling constantly for the next half-decade), Pujols came to the plate against former Cardinal Omar Olivares, with the bases loaded and the game tied at 5 in the ninth.
 You can probably guess what happened next: a grand slam, the first of his career.
 It was nearly 59 years to the day that a 21-year-old Stan Musial -- the greatest Cardinal of all time and one who had a personal connection with Pujols -- hit a grand slam in Pittsburgh that sent the Cardinals to the 1942 World Series.
 The two men would remain friends until Musial died, and they will surely be compared by Cardinals fans until the end of time.

 3. July 20, 2004: The Wrigley Game.
 Pujols played too many games against the hated Cubs at Wrigley Field, during an era when the Cubs were quite good, not to have his fair share of Wrigley moments.
 None were bigger than this game, with this team (probably the best team Pujols has ever played on), when the Cardinals fell behind, 7-1, but fought all the way back to tie it 8-8 (thanks in part to two Pujols homers).
 Facing LaTroy Hawkins in the ninth, Pujols launched his third homer of the game, and the Cardinals had their comeback.
 And Pujols had the game every Cardinals fan will think of when they go to Wrigley, forever.